 Jessup sat down next to her but shook his head.
 “Thank you for the invite, but I only have a few minutes.
-I already ate breakfast and I have to find out who else is here.”
+I already ate breakfast, andI have to find out who else is here.”

 “So, you’re the one organizing everything?”
 Leslie asked.

 He nodded.
-“It was a favor to the Captain.
+“It was a favor to the captain.
 I used my connections and people I knew from my work on the radio to find adventurous souls willing to take on the trip of a lifetime.
-And, here we are.”
+And here we are.”

 “I’m glad you’re coming.”

-“You’re not worried about problems with the tribes along the Amazon, or that others have disappeared in some of those areas we’re visiting?”
+“You’re not worried about problems with the tribes along the Amazon or that others have disappeared in some of those areas we’re visiting?”

 “That’s old news.”He waved his hand at her.
 “The last time anyone disappeared out there was over twenty years ago.
-Besides, we have a guide who’s been to those areas and never had a problem.”
+Besides, we have experienced guides, and they’ve never had a problem.”
 He leaned back and narrowed his eyes.
 “Are you trying to stir up trouble?”

 She laughed.
 “Of course not.
 You know I’m writing about this for some magazines.
 I needed some backstory.”